oroinc/documentation/user_guide/channel_guide.rst

 Records of the Customer entities ("customers") can be created within the channel.

-Customer data from different channels is aggregated under an Account record ("account"): each customer must be assigned an account, and one aacount can have multiple customer identities from different channels associated with it (regardless of their channel types).
+Customer data from different channels is aggregated under an Account record ("account"): each customer must be assigned an account, and one account can have multiple customer identities from different channels associated with it (regardless of their channel types).